fluree/docs.flur.ee/src/content/0.10.0/api/downloaded-endpoints/downloaded-examples.md

 ```

 ### /new-db
 Creates a new ledger given a "db/id".
 If the network specified does not exist, it creates a new network.
-This request returns a command id, the request does not wait to database to be fully initialized before returning.
+This request returns a command id, the request does not wait to ledger to be fully initialized before returning.

 ```all
 Action: POST